Test and Evaluation Glossary

 Mood and Feelings Questionnaire (MFQ): This test is designed to assess how adolescents ages 13 to 18 have been feeling or acting recently.
 There is one version for students in which they are asked to answer questions about their own feelings and behavior, and a second version for parents in which they answer questions about their child.
 This test can help identify specific symptoms that may be affecting the client, which, in turn, can help clinicians in accurately diagnosing clients.

-Minnesota Multiphasic Personality Inventory (MMPI-2, MMPI-A): The MMPI is the most widely-used personality inventory in the world and has versions appropriate for both adults and adolescents.
+Minnesota Multiphasic Personality Inventory (MMPI-2-RF, MMPI-A-RF): The MMPI is the most widely-used personality inventory in the world and has versions appropriate for both adults and adolescents.
 The adolescent version consists of 487 true-false items and it is an invaluable instrument that provides normative information about adolescents’ levels of depression, anxiety, substance use, and other psychiatric disorders.

 Multidimensional Anxiety Scale for Children (MASC 2): This is a 50-item self-report test is designed to assess anxiety symptoms across clinically significant symptom domains.
 It can be given to children ages 8 through 19 years, and consists of questions related to different areas of life.